Where Can I Find Out About Tenders or Bids

 Would you like to register on our Supplier Database?

-- Completed Applications clearly marked (Application for Registration on Database) and in sealed envelope, must be submitted at the above mentioned address or can be posted to PO Box 935, Malmesbury 7300, no later than 17 November 2017.
+- A completed one page document with Bank details, SARS document of the business and Proof of Registration on Database; in a sealed envelope, must be submitted at the above-mentioned address or can be posted to PO Box 935, Malmesbury 7300, no later than 17 May 2019.

 Ms Myrna Folding or Ms Chaundre de Villiers on the following numbers: